 Responding to student reviews not only helps you engage with all students but also to manage your brand.
 Take control of your brand’s narrative!

-2. Activate Your Fall 2018 Interns as Brand Ambassadors
+2. Activate Your Past staff as Brand Ambassadors

 Positive reviews are your most valuable recruiting asset.
 With the majority of job seekers reading up to seven reviews before forming an opinion about a company (Source: Glassdoor U.S. Site Survey), it is critical that 1) you have reviews and 2) they are either positive or constructively addressed (see best practice #1).